 The fruits are oval to oblong in shape, weighing about 8-12 ounces and averaging 10-15 centimeters in length.
 They have a pink or magenta peel with green scale-like leaves, and white flesh that is dotted with tiny edible black seeds, similar to a kiwi.
-The juicy, spongy yet dense pulp offers a subtle sweet flavor with notes of berry, pear, kiwi, and watermelon, sometimes with just a hint of sourness.
-1 Piece weighs around 300 to 400 Grams
+The juicy, spongy yet dense pulp offers a subtle sweet flavour with notes of berry, pear, kiwi, and watermelon, sometimes with just a hint of sourness.
+1 piece weighs around 300 to 400 grams

 Dragon fruit is rich in phytonutrients and antioxidants, including good amounts of carotene and vitamin C, and its nutritional and antibacterial properties have been studied for their ability to improve digestion, strengthen the immune system, and boost energy levels.
 Dragon fruit has high water content (about 80% water), and is a good source of iron, magnesium, B vitamins, phosphorus, protein, calcium, and fiber.
 The fruit’s edible seeds are also nutritious, as they are high in polyunsaturated fats like omega-3 and omega-6 fatty acids, which have been shown to lower the risk of cardiovascular disorders.